Buffalo BBQ Wings (Sweet & Spicy)

 • Ancho Chile PowderThe earthy ancho with hints of raisin doesn’t compete with the bold flavors of the buffalo sauce, yet stands up on its own.

-• Vegetable Oil – Not only will this help adhere your spice mix to the wings, it will also help you achieve that crispy skin while preventing the wings from sticking to your smoker or grill.
+• Oil – Not only will this help adhere your spice mix to the wings, it will also help you achieve that crispy skin while preventing the wings from sticking to your smoker or grill.
+Any neutral-flavored oil works.

 • Buffalo BBQ Sauce – Toss it, dip it, dredge it, swim in it, this sauce is the star of the show.
 No judgment if you find yourself triple dipping and double-fisting wings into this sauce.
 Smoky, sweet, spicy, and a little creamy from a kiss of silky butter, Buffalo BBQ Sauce perfectly combines the best of both flavors.
 Its velvety texture envelops every piece of chicken in a luxurious embrace.